Mergers and acquisitions can be a great boon for any company.

 There are a number of boxes both the company acquiring and the company being acquired should check.
 Is the merger worth it?
 How will the merger affect the reputation and the business model of your company?
 Are there any liabilities and debts that would be transferred once the deal is completed?
 Will there be a clash of cultures?

 Often, because expectations for quick returns are high, companies gloss over the good, bad, and ugly.
 To successfully execute an M&A integration, a meticulous and comprehensive examination should be conducted.
-This should be done by an agency well-vested in such matters.
+This can be done by an agency or an investment bank depending on the size of your company.
+Investment banks also offer many other services and depending on the complexity of the merger maybe think about opting for a bank.
+WallStreet Prep investment banking guide breaks down each major function of an investment bank.

 Implementing M&A integration arbitrarily is akin to digging your own grave.
 Another underlying problem for any M&A deal is the post-merger integration otherwise known as PMI.
 There should be a detailed, strategic plan that is dutifully followed to ensure success.
 Nothing should be done without proper analysis and consultation.